 Challenges in a visioning process include limited data availability, the risk of oversimplifying complex issues, potential biases, group think leading to consensus over quality, being time and resource-intensive, and creating visions that are either lacking in detail or unrealistic, making implementation challenging.
-Output: A shared vision for the future, namely a detailed account of your desired future, coupled with the action plan to help achieve it.
-Outcome: working towards a common set of objectives.
-This collective vision dismisses the risk of further disagreement, since all conflicts have been talked upon.

 A standard Visioning workshop takes 2 to 3 hours, covering introductions, discussions, reflections, and summarising.
 Complex exercises may require multiple sessions.
 Effort: Moderate to high, with preparation needed for materials like boards, cards, and markers.
-For your Visioning process, include activists, leaders, experts, and community members for a balanced vision.
-Ensure the core group is passionate and include leaders for support.
-A group of 5 to 10 people allows for diverse views without being too large to manage.